josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I doubt I could feel especially good about the tech helping me write emails faster if I knew that same tech was helping to make me, or people close to me, a target of violence.

 In the rush to shove AI into everything possible, we've now horrifyingly injected it into parts of the justice system, too.
-It's in everything from facial recognition and surveillance to data and administrative work.
+It's in everything from facial recognition and surveillance tech to data and administrative work.
 It's even in the legal system.

 This obviously should've never happened, because not only do these models make mistakes at a rate that is utterly unacceptable in this context, they mimic and amplify the inherent racism present in their own training data.
 (Tech is always a mirror of its creators; it is never neutral.)
 AI is also non-deterministic, and something of a black box, with little to no way to inspect, challenge, or appeal its results.